What is Clopidogrel?

 Arthralgia and back pain are also known to occur when used.
 There have been case reports linking arthritis to the use of clopidogrel.

-Clopidogrel appears to be somewhat more effective than aspirin if one is willing to accept a single paradigm of atherosclerosis.
+Clopidogrel is more effective than aspirin if one is willing to accept a single paradigm of atherosclerosis.
 However, the benefit is modest: about 200 patients should use clopidogrel rather than aspirin for 1 year to prevent just one vascular event.

-Other adverse GI effects reported in patients receiving clopidogrel include GI discomfort, diarrhea, constipation, dyspepsia, nausea, and abdominal pain, although the incidence is not known.
+Other adverse GI effects reported in patients receiving clopidogrel include GI discomfort, diarrhoea, constipation, dyspepsia, nausea, and abdominal pain, although the incidence is not known.

 Whats app Health Packages Book an Appointment Second Opinion